Rebecca Allen (basketball): WNBA

+New York Liberty (2015–2022)

 After her success at the World Championship, where she won a bronze medal, Allen signed as a free agent with the New York Liberty for the 2015 WNBA season.
-She made her WNBA debut in the Liberty’s 2015 season opener against Atlanta, scoring six points.
+She made her WNBA debut in the Liberty's 2015 season opener against Atlanta, scoring six points.
 Shortly into the 2015 season, Allen suffered a season-ending right knee cartilage injury and decided to return home to Australia to undergo surgery.

+Connecticut Sun (2023)

 Allen was traded to the Connecticut Sun in January 2023, as part of a three-team deal.

-LIGA FEMENINA ENDESA
+Phoenix Mercury (2024)

+On 3 February 2024, the Connecticut Sun traded Allen to the Phoenix Mercury in a sign-and-trade deal in exchange for Moriah Jefferson.
+Allen played in only 18 games all season.
+She struggled with injuries, and a hamstring injury sustained in July while preparing for the Paris Olympics tournament kept her sidelined for the rest of the regular season.
+She was officially ruled out of the postseason after undergoing surgery to address her lingering back issues.

+Chicago Sky (2025–present)

+On 2 February 2025, Allen was traded to the Connecticut Sun.
+The deal was originally reported as Allen, Natasha Cloud, and the 12th pick in the 2025 WNBA draft being traded in exchange for Alyssa Thomas and Tyasha Harris; however, it was officially part of a larger four-team trade.
+Subsequently, on 4 February 2025, Allen was traded to the Chicago Sky in exchange for Lindsay Allen and the rights to Nikolina Milić.

+Europe

 In 2020, after the pandemic, she signed with the Spanish team, Valencia Basket.

+In September 2025, Allen signed a short-term contract with Fenerbahçe of the Turkish Super League.

+Unrivaled

+On November 5, 2025, it was announced that Allen had been drafted by Lunar Owls BC for the 2026 Unrivaled season.

-National Team
+National team

 Youth Level

 Allen made her debut for the Gems at the 2011 FIBA Under-19 World Championship for Women held in Chile.
-Her long arms and legs earned her the nickname "Spida".